Romern/syncMyMoodle/README.md

 You will be asked for your password when using *syncMyMoodle* for the first time, which you can supply as a parameter or in the configuration file.

-Your password will be stored and obtained automatically in the future.
+If everything went alright, you won't need to enter your password again in the future, as it will be obtained automatically and securely from the Secret Service Integration.